google/zetasql/docs/mathematical_functions.md

   *----------*/
 ```

-Both dense vectors must have the same dimensions.
+Both non-sparse vectors must have the same
+dimensions.
 If not, an error is produced.
-In the following examples, the first vector has two dimensions and the second
+In the following example, the first
-vector has three:
+vector has two dimensions and the second vector has three:

 ```sql
 -- ERROR